-The stage was awesome; no other way to describe it – huge, and the lighting was out of this world.
-It was specifically designed for this festival.
+The stage is awesome; no other way to describe it – huge, and the lighting is out of this world.
+It is specifically designed for this festival.
 While we were waiting for the show to start, we were entertained by beautiful images and music playing on a gigantic screen.

 During the performance, there was even a drone filming the show and the surrounding people on the sand.

 We didn’t see the advertising for this festival until the last day.
 Even though we saw the opening act with Pepe Hernandez, we missed Bobby McFarrin who was on later that night and Nora Jones who I would love to have seen (on Saturday night).
 If we come back next year, I will definitely make it a plan to see all three shows.
 If you love jazz, hype, excitement, and great food and drinks, this is the place!

 Another great company we use that will give you an opportunity to house sit and travel all over Mexico is House Sit Mexico.
 You should definitely check out both of these sites.